Q: What is Prevent20?

 Q: Do we know by how much tobacco taxes need to be raised to reduce smoking prevalence by 30% by 2025 and get countries closer to meeting the SDG goal on NCDs?

 A: Yes!
-The optimum taxation level will vary from country to country.
-We can use a number of data points to estimate by how much tobacco taxes should be increased to reduce smoking prevalence by 30% by 2025, if we only relied on tobacco taxation to reach that target.
-We can also estimate how much additional government revenue could be generated by increasing taxes to the optimal rate.
-As part of this campaign, we will be able to share a factsheet with data specific to your country.
+The optimum taxation level will vary from country to country and we can use a number of data points to estimate by how much tobacco taxes should be increased to reduce smoking prevalence by 30% by 2025.